-Applicants are not required to include their Social Security Number on the application for admission but voluntary submission will minimize delays associated with other requested services within our campus administration.
-The number is used for (1) verifying student records, (2) identifying the student for purpose of financial aid eligibility, disbursement of financial aid loans, and other debts payable to the institution, (3) compliance with state and federal reporting requirements, (4) U.S. Coast Guard licensing, (5) background checks for security sensitive cooperatives, and (6) citizenship related documents.
+Applicants are not required to include their Social Security Number on the application for admission but will be asked to provide their social security number after enrolling for student tax-related forms.
+A delay in providing the number could delay (1) verifying student records, (2) identifying the student for purpose of financial aid eligibility, disbursement of financial aid loans, and other debts payable to the institution, (3) compliance with state and federal reporting requirements, (4) U.S. Coast Guard licensing, (5) background checks for security sensitive cooperatives, and (6) citizenship-related documents.
 Students can upload a copy of their Social Security Card to their admissions portal.